Sethu (film): Plot

-The film centres around Sethu, a tough college student known as Chiyaan, who leads the Student Union and has a violent temper.
-He lives with his older brother Vasudevan, a magistrate and often clashes with him.
+The film centres around Sethu, a tough and macho college student nicknamed as Chiyaan, who leads the Student Union and has a violent temper.
+He lives with his older brother Vasudevan, a magistrate whom he does not get along well.
+He roams with his circle of "yes sir" friends.
 Only his sister-in-law seems to truly understand him.

-Sethu wins the Student Union election and gets into a fight during the celebrations.
-Though aggressive, he begins to change after meeting Abitha, a timid Brahmin girl.
+The story begins with Sethu winning the Student Union election as college chairman and getting into a fight with his rival contenders during the celebrations.
+Sethu is shown to be an aggressive and violent young man.
+But he begins to change after meeting Abitha, a timid Brahmin girl.
 Initially teasing her, he grows fond of her innocence and falls in love.
 Even his friends notice a positive change in him.
-He uses his position to help Abitha take an exam she had been denied.
+Sethu also uses his college chairman powers to help Abitha to take an exam she had been earlier denied.

 Meanwhile, Abitha’s sister returns home after facing dowry abuse from her husband.
 She struggles to repay a loan and rebuild her life.
 Around the same time, Sethu awkwardly confesses his love to Abitha.
-She is stunned and doesn’t respond, but Sethu assumes she reciprocates.
-He later learns she is engaged to a quiet, submissive priest, who steps away from the engagement out of fear.
+She is completely stunned and unable to respond, but Sethu assumes she reciprocates.
+He later learns she is engaged to a quiet and submissive priest.
+Feeling insecure, he threatens the priest to back off and the priest complies out of fear.

-When Sethu tries to gift Abitha something, she openly rejects him.
-Hurt, he lashes out, prompting her to scold him.
-His friends confront him about his behaviour and though he apologises, he remains heartbroken.

-Later, Sethu discovers and busts a local brothel, unknowingly rescuing Abitha’s sister who had been tricked into it.
-Grateful, she tells Sethu about her dowry abuse.
-Her fiancé, who witnesses Sethu’s act, realises his true character and explains it to Abitha, admitting he isn’t the right man for her.
-Abitha realises that Sethu, despite his roughness, has a good heart.
+One day, when Sethu tries to present a romantic gift to Abitha, she openly rejects him and lets him know that she does not view him in such way.
+Unable to bear the truth, he lashes out at her which prompts her to scold him.
+Feeling dejected, he spends the night drinking with his friends who advise him to shed his rough behavior and to behave more timid Infront of her.
+The next day, Sethu beats up his rival at the college who earlier bullied his friend but stops short at the last minute after seeing Abitha, who had witnessed it.
+His friends noticing the profound effect in him, confront him about his loyalty to their friendship where tempers flare up where Sethu gets into a scuffle with them after one of the friend passes a crude remark about Abitha.
+Realizing that his love for Abitha is causing him to act recklessly, he later apologizes and makes amends to his friends.
+However, he still continues his days remaining heartbroken about Abitha.